tailanpatrick/amazon-scraper/README.md

 Button to trigger the scraping

-Makes AJAX request to backend
+Makes an AJAX request to the backend

 Displays product info in a grid/list format